 Broad beans with coriander and garlic is a brilliantly simple way of making these precious seasonal beans into a stand-alone dish.
 Instead of serving them as a steamed or boiled side dish, the coriander and garlic give the dish more authority on the table!
 Revered in Lebanon, during the season truck loads can be seen beside the roads selling kilos of broad beans.
 Since the local currency in Lebanon has lost 90% of its value, many Lebanese are now growing vegetables at home to be able to enjoy this summertime staple.

 This dish seems to sum up the eastern Mediterranean way of cooking vegetables.
 Simple ingredients, quickly cooked to preserve nutrients, using herbs and garlic to enhance flavour.
-I first remember eating this dish in Damascus, while I was learning Arabic there.
+I first remember eating this dish in Damascus, while learning Arabic there.
 My teacher often generously provided lunch.
 Having only ever had boiled broad beans before, this dish served warm with yoghurt and bread, was a revelation.

 1kg broad beans, podded, to get about 240g or use frozen ones